amirmasoudabdol/SAM/docs/design.rst

 Decision Strategy
 ^^^^^^^^^^^^^^^^^

-As the name suggests, ``DecisionStrategy`` is the implementation of how the ``Researcher`` chooses between different outcome variables during the research.
-The list below shows a few options.
+As the name suggests, ``DecisionStrategy`` describes how the ``Researcher`` chooses between different outcome variables during the research.
+The list below shows a few available options.
 The default is always ``PreRegisteredOutcome`` which means the ``Researcher`` always selects the pre-registered outcome regardless of its significance.
-Any other options will set ``isHacker`` flag to ``true``.

 -  ``PreRegisteredOutcome``
 -  ``MinPvalue``